-What companies are actually worth
+What private companies are actually worth

-Where the multiple actually sits
+Where the multiple lands

 How the multiple moves with the cycle